 We go to these stores for routine household stuff, and to the street Markets for the fresh food so invitingly presented.
 When the weather turned cold, which it did after we’d been here a few days, we shopped at the open markets for écharpes, chapeaus and gants, for ourselves and for some of the gifts we’ll bring home.

 A walk to the market might take half an hour, shopping most of another hour at least, and then the walk back, perhaps with a stop along the way for a glass of Côte de Rhône or a nice Bordeaux, and to let the world walk on by.
 When we set out again we pass any number of landmarks — that’s not extraordinary, you can walk by landmarks almost anywhere in this part of the cité: Place des Vosges!
 Rue des Rosiers!
 Les Halles!
 Centre Pompidou!

 The grocery stores carry wine, but if you’re serious about it you’ll find three wine shops within one long block, one of them named Nicolas.
-The French system seems to favor this friendly practice: there’s also a clothing shop named Jules and a boulangerie named Paul.
+The French system seems to favor this friendly practice: there’s also a boulangerie named Paul and cafes run by Richard scattered all over town.
 They’re all chains.

 Permanent Wave in Paris

 One encouraging trace of Nevada in modern day Paris is this representation of the iconic “Permanent Wave” by the late Doc Sherman of Baker.
 It is a brilliant addition to the artistic traditions of Paris and is being hurriedly added to the guidebooks.

 If you’re not familiar with French wines, here’s a quick guide.
 Good wine is very very cheap.
 Very good wine is very cheap.
 And very very good wine is cheap.
 Trés bon!